maxgfr/unsleep/README.md

 # unsleep

-A simple utility tool to prevent your computer from sleeping by simulating mouse movements and clicks.
+A simple utility tool to prevent your computer from sleeping by simulating mouse movements and clicks

 ## Installation